Royal Swedish Academy of War Sciences

-The Royal Swedish Academy of War Sciences (Kungliga Krigsvetenskapsakademien) is one of the Royal Academies in Sweden and was founded on 12 November 1796 by Gustaf Wilhelm af Tibell.
-The academy is an independent organization and a forum for military (army and air force) and defense studies as well as national security issues.
-Membership is limited to 160 chairs under the age of 62.
+The Royal Swedish Academy of War Sciences (Kungliga Krigsvetenskapsakademien) is one of the Royal Academies in Sweden.
+It was founded on 12 November 1796 by Gustaf Wilhelm af Tibell as the "Swedish Warman Society".
+Gustaf Wilhelm's society became the Royal Swedish Academy of War Sciences in 1805.
+It is one of the earliest organisations of its type in Europe.

+The academy is an independent organization, and a forum for military (army and air force) and defense studies, as well as national security issues.
+Membership is limited to 160 chairs under the age of 70.